Carlos Rafael Rivera

-Carlos Rafael Rivera (born 18 August, 1970) is an American composer based out of Guatemala.
+Carlos Rafael Rivera (born 18 August 1970) is an American composer based in Guatemala.
 In 2014, his music score for the movie A Walk Among the Tombstones advanced for Oscar in the Best Original Score category.
-He has won an Emmy Award (for Outstanding Music Composition for a Limited or Anthology Series, Movie or Special), a Grammy Award (for Best Score Soundtrack for Visual Media), and a Hollywood Music in Media Award (for Best Original Score in a TV Show/Limited Series) for his work in Netflix's The Queen's Gambit and received 2 additional Emmy nominations (for Outstanding Music Composition for a Limited Series, Movie, or Special and Outstanding Original Main Title Theme Music) for his work in Godless.
+He has won an Emmy Award (for Outstanding Music Composition for a Limited or Anthology Series, Movie or Special), a Grammy Award (for Best Score Soundtrack for Visual Media), and a Hollywood Music in Media Award (for Best Original Score in a TV Show/Limited Series) for his work in the Netflix miniseries The Queen's Gambit and received 2 additional Emmy nominations (for Outstanding Music Composition for a Limited Series, Movie, or Special and Outstanding Original Main Title Theme Music) for his work in Godless.

 Education

 He attended Belen Jesuit Preparatory School for high school.
-He studied guitar and received a Bachelors of Music in Composition at Florida International University School of Music in Miami in 1996.
+He studied guitar and received a Bachelor of Music in Composition at Florida International University School of Music in Miami in 1996.

 He has a Doctor of Musical Arts degree from the University of Southern California.